 We work with the leading medical negligence solicitors in Exeter to get our clients the compensation they deserve.
-Whether you have been a victim of genuine human error or institutional failings, you should not have to suffer in silence.
-Making a successful compensation claim for medical negligence will help give you the legal support and financial resources you need to make the best possible recovery.
+Whether you’re a victim of genuine human error or institutional failings, you should not suffer in silence.
+Above all, making a successful compensation claim for medical negligence gives you the support and resources you need to recover.

-If you have been let down by a medical professional you trusted to take care of your health and wellbeing, talk to The Medical Negligence Experts today.
+If a medical professional you trust with your health fails you, talk to The Medical Negligence Experts today.
 We can help you determine if you have grounds to make a claim, and understand your options so you can make an informed choice on what to do next to protect your future and that of your family.

-Medical negligence is when you receive a standard of care below what is typically considered acceptable in that branch of medicine.
+Medical negligence is when you receive a standard of care below what is typically acceptable.
 Healthcare professionals agree to certain responsibilities when treating patients.
 Failure to meet this duty of care can have devastating results as we know all too well.

 We support the victims of medical negligence and their families to get the formal recognition and recompense they deserve.
-You should not have to struggle financially on top of your physical injury.
-With assistance from The Medical Negligence Experts you can get the compensation that will enable you to recover and move forward from your injury into the best possible future.
+In short, you should not have to struggle financially on top of your physical injury.
+Therefore, we can get the compensation that enables you to recover and move forward from your injury into the best possible future.

-Proving negligence is difficult.
-It is important that you work with a solicitor who specialises in medical negligence, and who has the knowledge and experience of successfully handling claims like yours.
+Proving negligence is difficult: this, we can appreciate.
+Furthermore, it’s important that you work with a solicitor who specialises in medical negligence, and who has the knowledge and experience of successfully handling claims like yours.
 Your opponent’s lawyers will do everything they can to discredit your experience and pay you as little as possible – if they pay you any compensation at all!

-To be able to claim for compensation you have to show that the care you received was flawed and that you were injured directly as the result.
+To claim for compensation, you have to show that the care was negligent, leading to injury or harm.
 Both of these factors must be present for your claim to be legally valid.
 If you are given negligent care without suffering any ill-effects, or your treatment fails but there is no identifiable point of blame, you have no grounds to request payment for damages as there is no one responsible.